 Summer is a busy period for burglars.
 During the peak holiday season last summer, insurers dealt with 752 home burglary claims every single day – more than at any other time of the year, according to the Association of British Insurers (ABI).

 But even if you don’t plan on installing any new security equipment, there’s still plenty of action you can and should take to make sure your home is secure.

-As I explained recently in my article Boost security to beat the burglars, you should keep all doors and windows locked when you’re not at home, or when they’re not in sight.
+You should keep all doors and windows locked when you’re not at home, or when they’re not in sight.
 This should include when you’re out in the back garden enjoying the sun.

 If you have to leave your windows open at night so that you’re cool enough to sleep, consider installing restrictors which limit the amount a window can be opened.